zeropointnothing/foods-galore-mod/README.md

-Foods Galore is a Fabric food mod for Minecraft that aims to add more to your culinary adventures with new foods and some drinks.
+Foods Galore is a Fabric food mod for Minecraft that aims to enhance your culinary adventures by adding several new food items, such as chocolate or grilled cheese, each with their own recipe chains.

-Who needs Steak or Bread when you could be eating delicious chocolate, or even better, toast!
+Not only that, but with the longer process, you'll be rewarded with far superior items to fill your stomach quicker than ever before!

 ---

-## Disclaimer
+## Disclaimers

 This is my first mod.
 While I do consider myself proficient in the realm of programming, that means that I'm still learning how all of this works and cannot guarantee anything.
 Regardless, I will be trying my best to make this mod worthy of being in anyone's mod list.

+Foods Galore! is in Alpha.
+This means *nothing* is final, so you should expect bugs, odd behavior, or item removal at any time.

 ## Forge/Version Support